taraqfarhan/ggl/README.md

 This is another life-changing python script to automate a process which will prolly save your 5-10 seconds of your time.
 Of course, you as a programmer need this kinda productivity.
 You don't need to thank me.
 If you really insist, I won't mind tho.

-- google (even with a specific Google Chrome profile: if you're using Google Chrome)
+- google (even with a specific Google Chrome profile if you're using Google Chrome)
 - browse chrome in incognito mode
 - google images and videos
+- search youtube videos
+- prompt chatgpt, gemini
+- github repos, stack overflow
+- wikipedia pages
 - search with duckduckgo
-- github repos, stack overflow discussions
-- search youtube
-- wikipedia pages
 - search your gmail inbox
-- prompt chatgpt, gemini
 - prompt to send emails (texts only) to someone from the terminal (using gmail)

 # Usage

 ```
 ggl [-p profile] [-i | --incog] [options] <query|prompt>
 ggl [--mail address [--sub subject]] <text>
+ggl [-h | --config]

-options:
+helper options:
    -h --help             display the help page
+   --config              open the config file

+common options:
    -im --img             show the image section for the search
    -v --vid              show the video section from the search
    -y -yt                search the youtube
    -c --gpt              prompt chatgpt
    -g --gem              prompt gemini
    -w --wiki             search the wiki
    -gh --git             search the github
    -s -st --stack        search stack-overflow
    -d --ddg              search duckduckgo search engine instead of google

 For emails (gmail)
    -gm --gmail           search your mail with that search-query
    --mail                prompt to send mail to someone with their mail address
    --sub                 option for --mail flag to add a subject (optional)

 Only for Google Chrome
    -p                    set a specific chrome profile for searching
    -l --list             list all the chrome profiles
    -i --incog            open Google Chrome in incognito mode

 EXAMPLES: